BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Unbreakable Bond** `ACTIVE` - If Elladan is slain, make a note of the model that killed him.
+- **Unbreakable Bond** `ACTIVE`

+If Elladan is slain, make a note of the model that killed him.
 Elrohir increases his Strength by 1 for the remainder of the game, and must always Charge an enemy if able to do so, prioritising the enemy who killed Elladan.
 If Elrohir is Engaged in Combat with the model that killed Elladan, and that model is a Hero, he may declare a free Heroic Challenge, regardless of the Hero's Heroic Tier.

-- **Twin Elven Blades** `ACTIVE` - Whilst he has the Infantry keyword, Elrohir can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the Shielding rule, or use his Elven weapons as Elven hand-and-a-half weapons.
+- **Twin Elven Blades** `ACTIVE`

+Whilst he has the Infantry keyword, Elrohir can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the Shielding rule, or use his Elven weapons as Elven hand-and-a-half weapons.

-- **Strength of Brotherhood** `ACTIVE` - Whilst within 3" of Elladan, Elrohir gains Dominant (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.
+- **Strength of Brotherhood** `ACTIVE`

+Whilst within 3" of Elladan, Elrohir gains Dominant (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>